mitya-borodin/rearguard/README.md

 - Mono and poly repositories support
 - BundleAnalyzer supported
 - The eslint with access to configuration from the project (rearguard use .eslint.json for eslint-loader)
-- The stylelint with access to configuration from the project (rearguard use .stylelintrc.json for stylelint-loader) **no yet implemented**
+- The stylelint with access to configuration from the project (rearguard use .stylelintrc.json for stylelint-loader)
 - Supported testing environment (Jest, Karma), with access to configuration from the project **no yet implemented**
 - Workbox included **no yet implemented**